If you are looking to sell your home with a realtor, they earn a commission once the home is sold.

 For example, if homes in the area are selling for $500,000, but you wanted to sell for $700,000, the agent would know that’s out of the ballpark and can show you why.

-He/she does this work before you agree to work with him/her.
+They do this work before you agree to work with them.

 Once you sign with an agent, the real work begins.
 Agents get to work marketing your home.
 They’ll do some or all of the following: